Giant Panda Tracking

 I discovered that there was an abundance of other amazing wildlife in the Qinling Mountains such as takins, golden monkeys, golden pheasants and flying squirrels.

 I have put together a short 10-minute documentary that tells the story of my trip and shows me taking some of the photos that appear in this post.
-The footage really illustrates just how incredible my panda encounter was (if the video does not appear below then click here to view it).
+The footage really illustrates just how incredible my panda encounter was.

 As I approached the end of my time in China, I was able to reflect on the plight of the Giant Panda.
 It is a sad fact that these beautiful creatures face grave challenges.
 There are around 1,600 wild pandas but many live in fragmented, unsustainable populations, like small islands surrounded by a sea of humanity.
 Efforts to increase the number of pandas have been hampered by an extremely low birth rate.
 Some conservationists say that there is not enough habitat left to sustain pandas in the wild and that the money spent on panda conservation could be better spent elsewhere.
 Having seen these incredible creatures in the wild, I believe that every penny spent protecting them is well spent.
 After all, if we cannot protect this global icon of conservation, then what can we protect?